CPK Insurance

 Agribusiness in Nebraska faces a mix of weather, equipment, and liability pressures that can disrupt an operation quickly.
 The state’s climate risk profile shows very high tornado and hailstorm exposure, with severe storm risk also rated high and flooding still a concern in some areas.
 For farms, ranches, and agricultural processors, that can mean building damage, storm damage, equipment breakdown, business interruption, or losses tied to mobile property used across fields, yards, and leased acreage.

 Regulatory details also matter.
 The Nebraska Department of Insurance oversees the market, and workers compensation is required for most employers with at least one employee, though exemptions can apply to sole proprietors, partners, and some agricultural workers.
 That makes it important to confirm whether your operation falls under Nebraska’s workers compensation rules before harvest or processing season begins.
-Commercial auto minimums in Nebraska are $25,000/$50,000/$25,000, so farm trucks, trailers, and other vehicles used to haul produce, livestock, feed, or equipment should be reviewed carefully.
+Commercial auto minimums in Nebraska apply, so farm trucks, trailers, and other vehicles used to haul produce, livestock, feed, or equipment should be reviewed carefully.

 For many operations, the biggest risk is not one event alone but the chain reaction that follows: damage to a barn or silo, a breakdown in a combine, a customer injury on the property, or a lawsuit tied to third-party claims.
 Matching coverage limits, underlying policies, and umbrella coverage to your operation can help keep one loss from becoming a larger financial setback.

 Nebraska employs 14,372 agribusiness workers at an average wage of $36,600/year, with employment declining at 1.7% annually.
-Payroll-based coverages like workers' comp are directly tied to wage levels — higher payroll means higher premiums.
+Payroll-based coverages like workers' comp are directly tied to wage levels, higher payroll means higher premiums.

 Nebraska requires workers' comp for businesses with employees (exemptions may apply: Sole proprietors; Partners).
 Non-compliance can result in fines and personal liability for owners.
 Commercial auto minimums are $25,000/$50,000/$25,000.